Tulane University Law School, J.D., 2006, cum laude

 Adam has also appeared pursuant to the rules on government practice in the following courts:

-U.S. Court of Appeals for the Fifth, Ninth, and Tenth Circuits
+U.S. Court of Appeals for the Ninth and Tenth Circuits

 U.S. Judicial Panel on Multidistrict Litigation

 U.S. District Court for the Southern District of California, Northern District of Florida, Southern District of Florida, Northern District of Georgia, Southern District of Iowa, Western District of Kentucky, Eastern District of Louisiana, Eastern District of Michigan, District of Oregon, and Western District of Pennsylvania

 Adam is a trial lawyer who has handled some of the highest-profile tort cases of the past decade, including suits related to the Flint water crisis, Hurricane Katrina, and the 2001 anthrax attacks.
 Since joining SHJ, he has focused on complex commercial and toxic tort matters, successfully trying several multimillion-dollar cases for leading companies in the oil and gas industry.